djartvi/Stellar_API_Tests/README.md

 # Stellar_API_Tests

-Java 11 + Selenium tests for web app https://stellarburgers.nomoreparties.site.
+Java 11 tests for web app https://stellarburgers.nomoreparties.site.

 The main goal of the project is checking registration and authorization.
 Also added some tests for navigation through the app.